German

 EXTRA-CURRICULAR ACTIVITIES

-- Key Stage 3: pen-pal projects, one-to-one speaking opportunities with our German assistant, German theatre performances in school, celebrations of traditions as they appear in the calendar, day trip to the Goethe Institute.
+- Key Stage 3: pen-pal projects, one-to-one speaking opportunities with our German mentors from Year 12, German theatre performances in school, celebrations of traditions as they appear in the calendar

-- Key Stage 4: exchange with Enfield’s twin town Gladbeck, virtual film day (BFI), one-to-one and group sessions for oral work with our German assistant, talks by Latymer Alumni, trips to London (i.e. German careers fair).
+- Key Stage 4: exchange with Enfield’s twin town Gladbeck, one-to-one and group sessions for oral work with our German mentors from Year 12, talks by Latymer Alumni.

-- Key Stage 5: work experience exchange (two weeks), one-to-one sessions for oral work with our German assistant, talks, lectures or visits by Latymer Alumni or as part of the lecture series (i.e. on German art history, der Blaue Reiter), trip to London (i.e. German careers fair), Oxbridge lessons, Kulturklub, Filmklub.
+- Key Stage 5: Work experience exchange (two weeks), one-to-one sessions for oral work with our German assistant, talks, lectures or visits by Latymer Alumni or as part of the lecture series (i.e. on German art history, der Blaue Reiter), lessons, Kulturklub, Filmklub.
+We also encourage making the most of what London has to offer: German Art exhibitions, theatre plays/films in the West End and at the BFI (Southbank), Christmas market, Goethe Institut study days, University open days and lectures etc.

 DESTINATIONS